WiseVoter/wisevoter/data/Readme.md

 Need to figure out a way to gather profiles of a politician from different sources.

 * Wikipedia
-	** Brief Bio
+	* Brief Bio
-	** Profile Picture
+	* Profile Picture
-	**
+	* ...
 * Indian National Congress Website
 * Any other sources? - Indian Newspapers?

 How the current scrapers works?
 ------------------------------
-The [adr scraper](scrape-adr.rb) algorithm is documented in the code.
+The [adr scraper](adr/scrape-adr.rb) algorithm is documented in the code.
 We need to document the entire scrapping process (govcheck and master csv files).
 Overtime we can add declarative data cleaning rules.

 ### Identity resolution